-CS: Absolutely I am, yes.
+So if you’ve read anything I’ve written you’ll have clocked on pretty quickly to the fact that I’m very strong on the fact that people can recover from trauma – from even the most appalling suffering.
 Firstly, because I’ve seen that change in my life.
 It’s been unbelievable – complete transformation.
+I’m not sorted, but I am transformed.
 And I know that I’m not anything special, the therapy I received wasn’t anything special, and so if I can do it, anybody can.
 And secondly, because I think our default as human beings is to heal.
 It’s this amazing miracle that we’re alive in the first place – it’s against all odds.
 And then if you look at the level of the cell, at all the incredibly complex things that go on every single second of every single day to keep us alive and functioning, it’s remarkable.
 There’s so much healing going on in our cells all the time – whole systems and procedures for clearing out the gunk, repairing damage, renewing our bodies.
 So when we talk about recovery from trauma, healing from it, we’re not talking about a concept that is alien to nature.
 In fact, it’s endemic to it.
 If we didn’t have a healing thing going on by default, we’d all be dead.
 So that gives me a lot of hope.

 I think what we’ve been finding over the last twenty years or so is that the way we’ve approached healing trauma hasn’t been helpful.
 We’ve basically had one of two models: firstly, a medication approach, which does nothing to heal the trauma, as it just suppresses the symptoms; and secondly, talking therapies.
 And we’re really only at the beginning of understanding how to use talking therapies to resolve trauma.
 A lot of the way we’ve approached it to date hasn’t been hugely effective and in some cases it has made things worse.